 * Switzerland is currently in negotiation with the European Commission

-In addition if you are studying abroad and your household income is below £25,000 per year you will be eligible for a supplement of €100 per month.
+In addition if you are studying abroad and your household income is below £25,000 per year you may be eligible for a supplement of €100 per month.

-Once we receive the grant from the National Agency and all your paperwork we will pay you the first instalment of your grant.
-The second instalment will be paid half-way through the placement if you are abroad for a full year, with the final payment being paid once you have completed the online report.
+Once we receive the grant from the National Agency and all your paperwork we will pay you the first instalment, 70% of your grant.
+The final payment will be made once you have completed the online report.

 What does the grant cover?

-The grant is a flat-rate payment, which means you will be awarded an amount per month of study or work.
+The grant is a flat-rate payment, which means you will be awarded an amount per month of study or work calculated on a daily basis.
 If you study for one semester this will usually be three to five months, depending where you go.
-If you study for a full academic year it will be a maximum of 10 months.
+If you study for a full academic year it will be a maximum of 9 months.
 Work placements are more variable, but must be between two and 12 months.
+Funding for 2014/15 is limited to 10 months.

 You use the grant to pay your living costs and travel abroad.
 You are not required to provide any receipts.